-The Geolocation addon is now ready to start collecting site visitor location data since it’s a simple plug-and-play addon.
+The Geolocation addon will now be ready to start collecting site visitor location data since it’s a simple plug-and-play addon.

 Step 3: Get WordPress User Location Data in Form Entries

-Once someone submits a form on your website, the Geolocation addon automatically collects the site visitor’s location information in WordPress.
+Once someone submits a form on your website, the Geolocation addon automatically collects the site visitor’s location data in WordPress.

-To view the geolocation data, go to WPForms » Entries and click View to access a form entry’s submission data.
+Now, you can click on View to access a form entry’s submission data.

-Once you do this, you’ll see an interactive Google Map, as well as the following information:
+Once you do this, you’ll see an interactive Map, as well as the following information: